 We get to choose what we build.
 Will we build a wall, or will we build a bridge?

 What about you?
 Do you, or have you lived a rare life?
 Do you know someone who does?
+It doesn’t have to be an illness.
+We all have experiences that are unusual to others.
 What gifts have you found in friendship with someone who is different?
 I love hearing from you.
 Please leave a comment on the blog, and tell me your experiences.
 You matter!